IntelliTect/Multitool/README.md

 # [IntelliTect.Multitool](https://www.nuget.org/packages/IntelliTect.Multitool/): [![NuGet](https://img.shields.io/nuget/v/IntelliTect.Multitool.svg)](https://www.nuget.org/packages/IntelliTect.Multitool/)

-## Install instructions
+## Install Instructions

-1. Add package to project from [Nuget.org](https://www.nuget.org/packages/IntelliTect.Multitool/).
+1. Add package to project from [nuget.org](https://www.nuget.org/packages/IntelliTect.Multitool/).
 More instructions to get started with consuming nuget packages can be found on [learn.microsoft.com](https://learn.microsoft.com/nuget/install-nuget-client-tools)
 2. All tools are under the `IntelliTect.Multitool` namespace.
 3. That's it!
 Please open an issue if you have any problems with any of these steps or have other questions.